Midohajhouj/DDoS-Toolkit/README.md

 ## git clone https://github.com/Midohajhouj/DDOS
-## copy the directory and paste in on /otp/
+## copy the directory and paste in on /opt/ directory

 2. Install the Required Dependencies